lyteword/chspurgeon-tod/volume-4/psalm-87.md

 (h) Their fellowship is on a scale more heavenly.
 Let us be in the Church, and love her.

-3\.The fame of Zion.
+3\.
+The fame of Zion.
 "Glorious things are spoken",

 (a) *of* her in history;